San Bernardino County, California

-San Bernardino County (/sæn ˌbɜːrnəˈdiːnoʊ/ SAN-_-BUR-nə-DEE-noh), officially the County of San Bernardino, is a county located in the southern portion of the U.S. state of California, and is located within the Inland Empire area.
-As of the 2020 United States census, the population was 2,181,654, making it the fifth-most populous county in California and the 14th-most populous in the United States.
-The county seat is San Bernardino.

-While included within the Greater Los Angeles area, San Bernardino County is included in the Riverside–San Bernardino–Ontario metropolitan statistical area.
+San Bernardino County (/sæn ˌbɜːrnəˈdiːnoʊ/ SAN-_-BUR-nə-DEE-noh), officially the County of San Bernardino, is located in the southern portion of the U.S. state of California, and is located within the Inland Empire area.
+As of the 2020 United States census, the population was 2,181,654, making it the fifth-most populous county in California, and the 14th-most populous in the United States.
+As part of the Greater Los Angeles area, San Bernardino County is included in the Riverside–San Bernardino–Fontana metropolitan statistical area, and has San Bernardino as its county seat.

-With an area of 20,105 sqmi, San Bernardino County is the largest county in the contiguous United States by area, although some of Alaska's boroughs and census areas are larger.
+With an area of 20,105 sqmi, San Bernardino County is the largest county in the contiguous United States by area.
+However, some of Alaska's boroughs and census areas are larger.
 The county is close to the size of West Virginia or the country of Bosnia and Herzegovina, and spans an area from south of the San Bernardino Mountains in San Bernardino Valley, to the Nevada border and the Colorado River.

-89% of the population resides in three Census County Divisions (Ontario, San Bernardino, and Victorville-Hesperia), counting 1.93 million people as of the 2020 Census across just 9% of the county area.
+89% of the population resides in three Census County Divisions (Fontana, San Bernardino, and Victorville-Hesperia), counting 1.93 million people as of the 2020 Census across just 9% of the county area.
 With a population that is 53.7% Hispanic, it is California's most populous majority-Hispanic county and the second-largest nationwide.

 History

 Indigenous

 Many different Indigenous groups, including the Cahuilla, long inhabited what is now San Bernardino County.
 Captain of the Agua Caliente Band (1900).

-The indigenous peoples that resided in what is now San Bernardino County were primarily the Taaqtam (Serrano) and ʔívil̃uqaletem (Cahuilla) peoples who lived in the San Bernardino Valley and the San Bernardino Mountains; the Chemehuevi and the Kawaiisu peoples who lived in the Mojave Desert region; and the 'Aha Makhav (Mohave) and the Piipaash (Maricopa) peoples who lived along the Colorado River.
-These groups established various villages and settlements throughout the region that were interconnected by a series of extensive trails.
+The indigenous peoples that lived in what is now San Bernardino County were primarily the Taaqtam (Serrano) and ʔívil̃uqaletem (Cahuilla) peoples who lived in the San Bernardino Valley and the San Bernardino Mountains; the Chemehuevi and the Kawaiisu peoples who lived in the Mojave Desert region; and the 'Aha Makhav (Mohave) and the Piipaash (Maricopa) peoples who lived along the Colorado River.
+These groups established various villages and settlements throughout the region that were interconnected by extensive trails.

 Wa'aachnga was a major Tongva village site, also occupied by the Serrano and Cahuilla, located near what is now the city of San Bernardino.
-The village was part of an extensive trade network along the Mohave Trail that connected villages in San Bernardino County from the Colorado River to the Los Angeles Basin.
+The village was part of a trade network along the Mohave Trail that connected villages in San Bernardino County from the Colorado River to the Los Angeles Basin.
 Wá'peat was a Desert Serrano village located near what is now the city of Hesperia.
 It was part of a series of villages located along the Mojave River.
 By the late 1700s, villages in the area were being increasingly encroached upon by Spanish soldiers and missionaries, who were coming into the region from Mission San Gabriel.